benzend/benzend/README.md

 A self taught software engineer in the pursuit of the creation of useful and exciting things.

-## Familiar Technologies
+## Tech

 I'm currently using these as my main daily frameworks:

 - Ruby on Rails
-- Django
 - AngularJS
-- NextJS
+- Remix

 ## Favorite Languages 🛠

-- Rust
 - TypeScript
-- Python
 - Ruby
+- Rust

 ## Overview

 JavaScript has been my main programming language since the beginning of my web development journey.
-However I've come to use many other tools as lots of engineers do.
+However I've come to use many other tools as I've progressed throughout my career.

-Frontend-wise, I've built things with React, Nextjs, Vue, Svelte and AngularJS.
-I've also played with some JQuery as well.
+Frontend-wise, I've used React (CRA), Remix, Nextjs, Vue, Svelte, AngularJS professionally.

-On the backend side, I've used Node for most of my initial backend experience.
-However I'm currently working with Ruby on Rails and Django and am taking on Rust in my own freetime.
+On the backend side, I've used Express, Ruby on Rails, Django, and Go to create and ship products for multiple teams.

 ## Some things to know about me 🤓